 This video was produced for the effort to get the Fund back in the budget last year after funding for just about everything was cut in the FY20 budget because of the pandemic.
 Last year, this year–the message is the same, the Companion Animal Capital Fund is vital for the health and well being of our homeless animals.

-- Shelter and Rescue Facility & Care Standards (Paulin 6246/Addabbo S.6870): The proposed bill uses the Association of Shelter Veterinarians guidelines to improve shelter management and care.
+- Companion Animal Care Standards for Shelters and Rescues (Paulin 6246/Addabbo S.6870): The proposed bill uses the Association of Shelter Veterinarians guidelines to improve shelter management and care.
 It will include, but is not limited to, setting standards for training, record keeping and reporting, physical plant, housing, sanitation, veterinary care, behavior care, euthanasia, transportation and inspection.
 With the $20M investment the state has made in the physical plants of shelters across NYS with the Companion Animal Capital Fund, it is time to also enhance operational and care standards.
 Click Here to Read Our Memo.

 - Stopping the Puppy Mill Pipeline (Gianaris S.1130/Rosenthal A.4283): This bill would stop the puppy mill pipeline into New York State.
 Instead of selling animals (puppies, kittens and rabbits) that come from breeding factories, pet stores would have the opportunity to rebrand as humane businesses and host shelter and rescue adoption events.
 In 2020, pet owners across the country spent over $103 billion on their animals.
 According to the American Pets Product Association, live animal sales figures (dogs and cats) are difficult to come by and are a relatively small contributor to overall sales.
 However, those sales are of animals that come from It is time for New York to say no to these mills—actually dog, cat and rabbit factories.
 In the case of puppies, female dogs are placed in cages day in and day out purely to breed.
 They are impregnated.
 They deliver.
 Within weeks, they’re impregnated again.
 When they are no longer “of use” to the puppy mill, they are usually euthanized.